vespa-engine/sample-apps/README.md

 ## [Vespa on Docker Swarm](basic-search-on-docker-swarm)

-This sample application demonstrates deploying a simple Vespa application using Docker Swarm
+This sample application demonstrates deploying a simple Vespa application using Docker Swarm.

 ## [Vespa metrics and monitoring](album-recommendation-monitoring)